Chart Color Schemes

 Mortdale features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Dwelling structure in Mortdale, as per the latest Census, comprised 42.8% houses and 57.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Mortdale was at 30.5%, with the remainder of dwellings either mortgaged (32.0%) or rented (37.5%).
-The median monthly mortgage repayment in the area was $2,286, below Sydney metro's average of $2,427.
-The median weekly rent figure was recorded at $420, compared to Sydney metro's $470.
-Nationally, Mortdale's median mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Mortdale, as per the latest Census evaluation, 42.8% of dwellings were houses while 57.2% consisted of semi-detached homes, apartments, and other types.
+This differed from Sydney metropolitan areas which had 55.9% houses and 44.1% other dwellings.
+Home ownership in Mortdale stood at 30.5%, with mortgaged properties at 32.0% and rented ones at 37.5%.
+The median monthly mortgage repayment was $2,286, below Sydney metro's average of $2,427.
+Median weekly rent in Mortdale was $420, compared to Sydney metro's $470.
+Nationally, Mortdale's mortgage repayments were higher at $1,863 and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing